launching a model

 Flight mode list

-Flight mode list.
+Flight mode list for F5J model.
 Active conditions are a mixture of logical and physical switches.

-In addition to the default flight mode (named 'Thermal') there are four user defined flight modes, each associated with a physical or logical switch.
-Let's look at these in order of priority.
+There are four user-defined flight modes, each associated with a physical or logical switch.
+Let's look at these in descending order of priority.

 Suppose that THROTTLE UP also becomes True.
-Then Power mode would become the active flight mode.
+Then Power mode would become the active flight mode, overriding all others.

 If neither THROTTLE UP nor CROW STICK DOWN' is true, then the flight will depend on the position of SA.